Have you been asking ‘how can I boost my social media generate engagement across my social media platforms around the holidays?’

 In this blog post we will cover:

-How using big holidays can propel your brand
+Using big holidays to propel your brand on Social Media

 Let’s start with the obvious holidays first.
 The biggest being Christmas of course.
 Using these holidays to your advantage is a great way of engaging your followers.

 Even if your brand has nothing to do with anything Christmas related, it’s a holiday that most of the country celebrates.
 Therefore can be used to gain engagement.

 For example, if you’re a food business, you can do a Christmas special dish or a Christmas giveaway to win a meal for two.

 These little ideas can get big results when done right.

 Again with holidays like Valentine’s Day, your brand doesn’t have to be specifically related to the holiday to take advantage of it.

 Even if you are a gym wear brand, making the most of a holiday like Valentine’s day can still work in your favour.
 With a campaign or giveaway to win workout gear for your partner!

 Picking the best holidays to celebrate on social media